Computer Science and Artificial Intelligence Laboratory

 Email: dshayden [at] mit [dot] edu

-were observational studies.
+from what once were observational studies.

 Broadly, my research interests are in interpretable machine learning and computer vision, with special focus on Bayesian nonparametrics applied to time-series, distributions on manifolds and using uncertainty to guide decision making, analysis and experimental design.